‘The Pill’ Is Not Your Only Option: Common Non-Hormonal Birth Control Alternatives

 - No STI protection

-When it comes to birth control, there is something for everyone.
+When it comes to birth control methods, there is something for everyone.
 It may take some trial and error to find what method suits you best, but your body and your health are worth it.
 Just because the pill is the most commonly used form of birth control, doesn’t mean you have to use it.
 You, do you!

 Are you ready to come off the pill?
 To understand how to make the transition easy, check out my article on Post-Birth Control Syndrome.